 Vure groaned and rolled over to face Sylum.
 “Fine.”

-Dusting herself off she stretched, feeling safe from the still present nightmare cat that was attempting to break into the tunnel.
-Grabbing the stump end of her right arm she plucked the dirt from the textured end.
-Her arm ended half way down her forearm and the scaring on the end was slightly red, and itchy.
-Her scars covered the small amount of skin she was showing, from face, to balls of her feet.
-Saluting the wild claw she smiled contently before strolling away.
+Dusting herself off, she stretched, feeling safe from the still-present nightmare cat that was attempting to break into the tunnel.
+Grabbing the stump end of her right arm, she plucked the dirt from the textured end.
+Her arm ended halfway down her forearm, and the scarring on the end was slightly red and itchy.
+Her scars covered the small amount of skin she was showing, from her face to the balls of her feet.
+Saluting the wild claw, she smiled contently before strolling away.

 “Wait, where did she go?”
 Sylum asked as he interrupted Vure.